 Gain an insight into COVID-19 experiences from hospitals around the world, exit strategies as countries begin to lift restrictions, information on the World Health Organization’s response and key Brexit considerations.

-- NEW: The Cambridge Core blog features regular reports on individual country responses to the COVID-19 pandemic.
+- The Cambridge Core blog features regular reports on individual country responses to the COVID-19 pandemic.
 These detail each country's response to the pandemic up to April, reflect on the response thus far, and consider what has been done well, or could have been done better.

-- NEW: Mr Keshav Desiraju, former Secretary of Health and Family Welfare to the government of India recently hosted a webinar to discuss the Indian government's response to the COVID-19 crisis.
+- Mr Keshav Desiraju, former Secretary of Health and Family Welfare to the government of India recently hosted a webinar to discuss the Indian government's response to the COVID-19 crisis.

-- NEW: This recent World Economic Forum's article focusses on Germany and their COVID-19 strategy: How Germany Contained the Coronavirus.
+- This recent World Economic Forum's article focusses on Germany and their COVID-19 strategy: How Germany Contained the Coronavirus.

-- NEW: What can we learn from African nations' approaches to tackling the Coronavirus?
+- What can we learn from African nations' approaches to tackling the Coronavirus?
 The New Yorker explores this question.

 - The European Commission Joint Research Centre's analysis of global risk mitigation shows how the COVID-19 outbreak took the world by surprise, and recommends a combination of measures to manage this kind of crisis in the future.